Medical laboratory scientist: United States

 In practice, the term medical laboratory technician may apply to persons who are trained to operate equipment and perform tests, usually under the supervision of the certified medical technologist or laboratory scientist.
 Depending on the state where employment is granted, the job duties between MLSs and MLTs may or may not be similar.
 For example, in Florida, a MLT may only perform highly complex testing while under the direct supervision of a clinical laboratory technologist, a clinical laboratory supervisor, or a clinical laboratory director.
 This may make it impractical for a MLT to lawfully work in a Florida blood bank.
 California has similar restrictions on MLTs.
 To accommodate California's restrictions, the American Association of Bioanalysts (AAB) developed a separate certification examination for California licensure.
 However, this exam does not include material covering the areas of immunohematology or microscopy.
 Although the typical entry-level academic requirement for most MLTs is an associate degree, a 60 credit certificate program exists through military training programs; such as the U.S. Army's 68K military occupational specialty.

 As in other countries, staffing shortages have become a major issue in many clinical laboratories in the United States.
 Due to several factors, including boomer retirement, and inadequate recruitment and retention efforts, the medical laboratory workforce is shrinking.
 For the decade 2010–2020, workforce needs are expected to grow by 13%.
 This translates into about 11,300 positions per year that will need to be filled, with only about 5000 new graduates per year coming out of various programs.
-By 2025, it is estimated that the shortage of medical laboratory professionals will reach 98,700 in the U.S.
+It was estimated that the shortage of medical laboratory professionals would reach 98,700 in the U.S. by 2025.

 United Kingdom

 In the United Kingdom (UK) there are two varieties of registered healthcare scientist in hospitals - Clinical Scientists and Biomedical Scientists (BMS).
-There is a strict and formal post graduate training programme for both careers followed by statutory registration for each with the Health & Care Professions Council UK (HCPC):[1], for the safety and assurance of the customers - the patients.
+There is a strict and formal post graduate training programme for both careers followed by statutory registration for each with the Health & Care Professions Council UK (HCPC), for the safety and assurance of the customers - the patients.
 They are two similar but distinct careers with parallel but different training paths and different entry requirements.

 The role of Clinical Scientists is to improve the health and well-being of patients and the public by practising alongside doctors, nurses, and other health and social care professionals in the delivery of healthcare.
 Their aim is to provide expert scientific and clinical advice to clinician colleagues, to aid in the diagnosis, treatment and management of patient care.

 Examples of the type of work they undertake include: